Xophmeister/jsSelecta/README.md

 equality operator (`===`) is used, unless specified otherwise.)

 We can combine these arbitrarily and jsSelecta will assess the logic using short-circuit evaluation.
-So, for example, if we want to search for all males who are 25 and all females who are 22, we might write:
+So, for example, if we want to return all males who are 25 and all females who are 22, we might write:

     selecta(data).where({gender: 'male', age: 25},
                         {gender: 'female', age: 22});